trpc/trpc/www/docs/react/useQuery.md

 > The hooks provided by `@trpc/react` are a thin wrapper around React Query.
 For in-depth information about options and usage patterns, refer to their docs on [Queries](https://react-query.tanstack.com/guides/queries).

+- If the query has an optional `input`, you pass only it's procedure name as the first argument
-You pass a `[path, input]`-tuple as the first argument.
+- If the query requires an input, you have to pass a `[path, input]`-tuple as the first argument

 You'll notice that you get autocompletion on the `path` and automatic typesafety on the `input`.

-If an `input`-argument is optional, you can omit the `, input` part of the argument.

 ### Example